ibrahim-arif-robotics/arduino-walking-robot/README.md

 ## What I Learned
 Controlling multiple servo motors with Arduino and interpreting IR remote signals combining hardware and software into a working robotic system
 ## Future Improvements
-Improve walking stability and add morec ommands
+Improve walking stability and add more commands